KrX3D/WaveShare-Knob-Esp32S3/README.md

 ---
 ## Credits

-Big thanks to RealDeco for help and contributions — audio and mic integration are currently being tested.
+Big thanks to RealDeco and RAR for help and contributions — audio and mic integration are currently being tested.